lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

 .. code-block:: text

+    usage: make_powerlaw_spectrum [-h] [--absorb_model ABSORB_MODEL] [--nh NH]
+                                  [--overwrite]
-    usage: make_powerlaw_spectrum [-h] [--absorb ABSORB] [--nh NH] [--overwrite] photon_index redshift norm specfile emin emax
+                                  photon_index redshift norm specfile emin emax
                                   nbins

     Create a power-law spectrum and write it to a file.

     positional arguments:
       photon_index          The spectral index of the power law. redshift              The redshift of the source.
       norm                  The normalization of the source in units of photons/s/cm**2/keV at 1 keV in the source frame. specfile              The filename to write the spectrum to. emin                  The minimum energy in keV.
       emax                  The maximum energy in keV.
       nbins                 The number of bins in the spectrum.

     optional arguments:
-      -h, --help       show this help message and exit --absorb ABSORB  Apply foreground Galactic absorption.
-Default is "wabs".
+      -h, --help            show this help message and exit --absorb_model ABSORB_MODEL
+                            Model for applying foreground Galactic absorption.
       --nh NH               The hydrogen column in units of 10**22 atoms/cm**2.
                             Default: 0.02
       --overwrite           Overwrite an existing file with the same name.

 Examples
 ++++++++